awsaavedra/awsaavedra.github.io/content/documentation.md

 The purpose of this documentation is a primary list of areas I have documented over time for help with various areas of lifestyle design.
 When I say lifestyle design I try to answer the question "how to design a life worth living and optimized to my needs?"
 I assume many people struggle with similar problems to myself and that the same solutions that have worked for me are useful to others.
 This is not simply a list of areas of study, it is a web of knowledge to thread together over time to help others and myself become more effective.

-“argued, I think, very plausibly, that the core principle and requirement of a fulfilled human being is the ability to inquire and create constructively, independently, without external controls.”
+"argued, I think, very plausibly, that the core principle and requirement of a fulfilled human being is the ability to inquire and create constructively, independently, without external controls."
 A true education, Chomsky suggests, opens a door to human intellectual freedom and creative autonomy." ~ paraphrasing Wilhelm von Humboldt by Noam Chomsky

-“glorify who you are today, do not condemn who you were yesterday and dream of who you can be tomorrow...” ~ Neale Donald Walsch
+"glorify who you are today, do not condemn who you were yesterday and dream of who you can be tomorrow..." ~ Neale Donald Walsch

 ## Disclaimers

 **DO NOT BE A HELP VAMPIRE: (plural help vampires) (chiefly computing, derogatory, informal) A person who requests answers and solutions from a community while giving nothing in return.**

 Disclaimer 1: I am not an investment advisor.
 None of the information presented herein is intended to form the basis of any offer or recommendation or have any regard to the investment objectives, financial situation, or needs of any specific person, and that includes you, my dear reader.
-Everything you’re going to read is for informational purposes only.
-PLEASE DO NOT ASK FOR ANY FINANCIAL ADVICE, MY ANSWER IS ALWAYS “I DO NOT GIVE ADVICE.”
+Everything you're going to read is for informational purposes only.
+PLEASE DO NOT ASK FOR ANY FINANCIAL ADVICE, MY ANSWER IS ALWAYS "I DO NOT GIVE ADVICE."

 Disclaimer 2: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.